rockerBOO/awesome-neovim/README.md

 - [vijaymarupudi/nvim-fzf](https://github.com/vijaymarupudi/nvim-fzf) - A Lua API for using fzf in `Neovim` (>= 0.5).
 Allows for full asynchronicity for UI speed and usability.
 - [LoricAndre/fzterm.nvim](https://github.com/LoricAndre/fzterm.nvim) - The basic idea is to make it fully customizable, the plugins provides the basic framework and a few implementations.
 - [amirrezaask/fuzzy.nvim](https://github.com/amirrezaask/fuzzy.nvim) - Fuzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.
+- [camspiers/snap](https://github.com/camspiers/snap) - An extensible fuzzy finder.
+Similar to Telescope, and optimized for performance, especially when grepping in large codebases.

 ### Colors